taocpp/PEGTL/doc/Rules-and-Grammars.md

 };
 ```

-The apply mode can be `action` or `nothing` and determines whether action application is enabled or disabled.
+The apply mode can be `apply_mode::enabled` or `apply_mode::disabled` and determines whether action application is enabled or disabled.
 Usually only the control class needs to adapt its behavior to the current apply mode.
 During a parsing run the apply mode can be changed e.g. with the [`enable`](Rule-Reference.md#enable-r-) and [`disable`](Rule-Reference.md#disable-r-) rules.